buildingblocs/2021/events-and-workshops/index.md

 <br><br><br>

 > **All events are free and limited places are available.
-Students can register at BuildingBloCS.github.io.**<br><br> > **Those who are actively engaged will get to win attractive lucky draw prizes. :)**
+Students can register at BuildingBloCS.github.io.**<br><br>**Those who are actively engaged will get to win attractive lucky draw prizes. :)**

 _One machine can do the work of fifty ordinary men.
 No machine can do the work of one extraordinary man._

 <br><br><br>

-BuildingBloCS 2020 is proudly organised by JC and Integrated Programme Computing students in collaboration with MOE and industry partners.
+BuildingBloCS 2021 is proudly organised by JC and Integrated Programme Computing students in collaboration with MOE and industry partners.